MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 .. image:: {static}/images/blog/0005/demo-katana-09.png
     :alt: Katana Interface screenshot: Instance Array Attributes.

-This time we can use our different instance-sources and not only one and we have an ``InstanceIndex`` attribute that specify which instance-source to use per point.
+This time we can use our different instance-sources thanks to the ``InstanceIndex`` attribute that specify which instance-source to use per point.
 But if we look more closely at the OpScript lua script, we notice the index are generated mathematically instead of using our point-cloud's ``objectIndex`` attribute.
 This will need to be addressed later of course.

 We can also notice that we are not using the traditional "translate" attribute, but a matrix one.
 Matrices have the advantages of replacing 4 attributes